juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

   juicefs/mount-image: juicedata/mount:ce-v1.2.0
 ```

-And then in PVC definitions, reference the needed StorageClass via the `storageClassName` field, so that you may use different mount pod image for different applications.
+And then in PVC definitions, reference the needed StorageClass via the `storageClassName` field, so that you may use different Mount Pod image for different applications.

 ### Static provisioning

 :::tip
-Starting from v0.24, CSI Driver can customize mount pods and sidecar containers in the [ConfigMap](#overwrite-in-configmap), legacy method introduced in this section is not recommended.
+Starting from v0.24, CSI Driver can customize Mount Pods and sidecar containers in the [ConfigMap](#overwrite-in-configmap), legacy method introduced in this section is not recommended.
 :::

-For [Static provisioning](./pv.md#static-provisioning), you'll have to configure mount pod image inside the PV definition.
+For [Static provisioning](./pv.md#static-provisioning), you'll have to configure Mount Pod image inside the PV definition.

 ```yaml {22}
 apiVersion: v1